dlab-berkeley/Bash-Git/lessons/02_bash.md

   * Try using `cat` on one of the files in this directory.
 * `less`: This is useful when your file is too big for `cat`, and you quickly just want to see a small portion of it.
   * Try using `less` on one of the file in this directory.
+Note: this might not work if you're using DataHub.

 These commands are useful for quickly viewing files, but how about editing files?
 There are several programs in bash you can use to do this: `vim`, `nano`, and `emacs` are some examples.

 `vim` is most likely to already be installed on your computer, so you can give that a shot.
 There's a whole assortment of keyboard shortcuts for using `vim`,